 What is the Sandbox?

 The ACRL Framework for Information Literacy Sandbox allows for searching, browsing, and contributing to a repository of materials related to the ACRL Framework for Information Literacy for Higher Education.
 It serves as a resource for librarians seeking to engage the Framework in their instructional practice, by providing access to materials created by those in the field.
 Materials made available in the Sandbox address the Framework, and include information about the context in which they were created and used.
-The Sandbox, in tandem with the Framework listserv and the Framework website, offers evidence of the Framework’s impact on the work of information literacy instructors, researchers, and learners.
+The Sandbox offers evidence of the Framework’s impact on the work of information literacy instructors, researchers, and learners.
 The target audience of the Sandbox is librarians and academic partners seeking lesson plans, instructional materials, professional development, and research on understanding and using the Framework within the classroom setting and on the programmatic level.

 Using the Sandbox